 Tiger Global Management, a leading venture capital firm with headquarters in New York, stands out for its strategic investments in high-potential startups across the globe.
 Specialising in technology and e-commerce, the firm is a key player in the dynamic venture capital arena, driving innovation and catalysing the growth of promising enterprises on a global scale.

-- AUM: €44.1billion (~ $48.141 billion)
+- AUM: €46.8 billion (~ $54.60 billion)

-- Total Fund Based: $3B across 9 funds
+- Across 9 funds

 - Main industries by number of investments: Health Care, Medical, Biotechnology